RamielLtd/BadmintonsBest/site/content/recommended-gear/best-badminton-accessories/_index.md

 +++
-linktitle = "Best Badminton Accessories" title = "The 11 Best Badminton Accessories Everyone Should Have" date = "2019-05-28" description = "You don’t need a lot of equipment when playing Badminton regularly, but there are a few items that are always good to have on hand when needed.
+linktitle = "Best Badminton Accessories" title = "The 11 Best Badminton Accessories Everyone Should Have" date = "2019-06-07" description = "You don’t need a lot of equipment when playing Badminton regularly, but there are a few items that are always good to have on hand when needed.
 I find that a lot of players don’t carry even a couple of these items off the list.
-They’re practical and when anybody needs some I can always share."
+They’re practical and when anybody needs some I can always share.
+These are 11 accessories and gadgets I recommend anyone who plays Badminton to have in their bag."

 images = ["images/featured.jpg"]
 featured = "images/featured.jpg"